FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/review.md

 **False** - You can enable block mode during application onboarding, but it is not active by default.
     {{% /expand %}}

-2. What do you have to configure on FortiWeb Cloud in order to enable protection from basic Known Attacks
+2. What do you have to configure on FortiWeb Cloud in order to enable protection from basic Known Attacks?

     {{% expand title="Click here for answer" %}}
 When Block mode is enabled, the minimum security configuration, including Known Attacks is already in place.